typo3-on-aws/Documentation/src/test.md

 > ### Possibly Outdated Information {.info .info-headline .info-icon}
 >
-> This article was published in March 2018 at [typo3.com](https://typo3.com/blog/typo3-on-amazon-web-services-part-2){.fa-icon .fa-right-external-link-alt}.
+> This article was published in March 2018 at [typo3.com](https://typo3.com/blog/typo3-on-amazon-web-services-part-2).
 > While the majority of the contents is still valid, please be adviced that some details are possibly slightly outdated today.

 <hr />